Morocco–Spain relations: Late modern period

-During the wars between Spain and the regency of Algiers, the cherifien empire sieged the Spanish city of Ceuta on several occasions during the late 17th century and the 18th century with help from the Kingdom of Great Britain.
-Also, on 1774 Melilla was sieged by the moroccans.
+During the wars between Spain and the regency of Algiers, the Sherifien empire besieged the Spanish city of Ceuta on several occasions during the late 17th century and the 18th century with help from the Kingdom of England (Great Britain after 1707).
+Also, in 1774 Melilla was sieged by the Moroccans.
 During the U.S. war of independence against the United Kingdom, in 1777 Mohamed III endorsed the Spanish and French recognition of the U.S., masterminded by the governor of Spanish Louisiana, Luis de Unzaga y Amézaga.
-On 1780 Spain and Morocco signed the Treaty of Aranjuez regarding trade between the nations.
+In 1780, Spain and Morocco signed the Treaty of Aranjuez regarding trade between the nations.
 However Ceuta was sieged again on 1790-1791.

 The Peace of Wad-Ras, by Joaquín Domínguez Bécquer (1870).

-Also, Spain occupied Tétouan from 1859 to 1862 according to the Treaty of Wad Ras (1860), after Abd al-Rahman found himself unable to control the moroccan tribes which raided Ceuta´s hinterland.
-As a result, Melilla´s perimeter was also broadened and the sultan recognized the Spanish right to establish a fishing port in Santa Cruz de la Mar Pequeña (a territory of uncertain location by that time) identified then where Sidi Ifni now stands.
-In the 1860 battle of Tetuan, the Mellah, or Jewish quarter, of Tetuan was sacked.
+Also, Spain occupied Tétouan from 1859 to 1862 according to the Treaty of Wad Ras (1860), after Abd al-Rahman found himself unable to control the Moroccan tribes which raided Ceuta's hinterland.
+As a result, Melilla's perimeter was also broadened and the sultan recognized the Spanish right to establish a fishing port in Santa Cruz de la Mar Pequeña (a territory of uncertain location by that time) identified then where Sidi Ifni now stands.
+In the 1860 Battle of Tetuan, the Mellah, or Jewish quarter, of Tetuan was sacked.
 This was followed by appeals in the European Jewish press to support Jewish communities like the one in Tetuan, leading to an international effort called The Morocco Relief Fund, in English.
 (Note: As a result, the Paris-based international Jewish organization Alliance Israélite Universelle, along with Rabbi Isaac Ben Walid of Tetuan, opened its first school in Tetuan in 1862.)
-After Morocco paid the war reparations (partially through money lent by the British), in 1862 the spanish general Leopoldo O'Donnell retired his troops from Tétouan.
+After Morocco paid the war reparations (partially through money lent by the British), in 1862 the Spanish general Leopoldo O'Donnell retired his troops from Tétouan.